codecamp-prem/morningti.me/README.md

 ## MorningTi.me - tell your story

-MorningTi.me is an open source app to help you writter your story.
+MorningTi.me is an open source app to help you write your story.
 Share your thoughts, knowledge and ideas with everyone.

 **[user page example](https://www.morningti.me/demo/)**